edumunozsala/documentation-bot-helper-langchain/README.md

-# RAG: Retrieve and Rerank
+# Retrieval Augmented Generation (RAG): LLM-powered Q&A Chatbot to chat with your documents

-## Develop a LLM powered Chatbot to chat with a PDF file using Langchain and Vector DB
+## Extend an LLM-powered Chatbot, retrieving and reranking a semantic search, to chat with a PDF file using Langchain and Pinecone vector database
 ## Description

 We want to extract information from private data in the form of a PDF file.
-A chatbot interface is a user friendly approach and we need to apply a memory mechanism to keep track of the conversation and optimize how we interact with the Chatbot.
-To handle the amount of information that a pdf file can contain, we load all that information in a vector database, including the embedding vectors that compress that information.
+A chatbot interface is a user-friendly approach and we need to apply a memory mechanism to keep track of the conversation and optimize how we interact with the Chatbot.
+To handle the amount of information that a PDF file can contain, we load all that information in a vector database, including the embedding vectors that compress that information.

-Every time a new question is inserted, we call an embedding model to transform it to a vector and, after that, we send the query to the vector db engine and using a semantic search the top k most similar pieces of text are returned.
+Every time a new question is inserted, we call an embedding model to transform it to a vector and, after that, we send the query to the vector db engine, and using a semantic search the top k most similar pieces of text are returned.
 All that context is sent to the LLM, ChatGPT, to get an accurate response.
 ### Chatbot App

-Streamlit is a very helpful tool to build a simple demo app for many machine learning tasks.
-It is a simple app to show how this model work.
+Streamlit is a very helpful tool for building a simple demo app for many machine learning tasks.
+It is a simple app to show how this model works.
 Robustness and eficiency is not the goal of this app.

 We have uploaded the app to Streamlit Community Cloud to share it with the community.